 During pregnancy, the woman’s diet should be adequate and nutritious.
 If she does not consume enough nutrients for herself and the fetus, nutrients first go to nourish the fetus.
 However, adding about 250 calories to the daily diet is usually enough to provide nourishment for both.
 Most of the extra calories should be protein.
 The diet should be well-balanced and include fresh fruits, grains, and vegetables.
 Cereals that are high in fiber and low in sugar are a good choice.
 Seafood contains nutrients that are important for the growth and development of the fetus.
 However, pregnant women should choose seafood that is low in mercury.
 See Mercury in seafood Mercury in seafood Some risk factors are present before women become pregnant.
-These risk factors include Certain physical characteristics, such as age, and social characteristics of women Problems in a previous... read more for more information.
+These risk factors include Certain physical characteristics, such as age and weight Problems in a previous pregnancy, including the... read more for more information.

 In the United States, most women get enough salt in their diet, without adding salt to their food at the table.
 Commercially prepared foods often contain excessive amounts of salt and should be consumed sparingly.

 Dieting to lose weight during pregnancy is not recommended, even for obese women, because some weight gain is essential for the fetus to develop normally.
 Dieting reduces the supply of nutrients to the fetus.

 How much weight a woman should gain during pregnancy depends on her body mass index Osteonecrosis of the Jaw "Osteo" refers to bone.
 "Necrosis" is the medical term for dead cells.
 Osteonecrosis is the death of bone cells.
 Osteonecrosis of the jaw (ONJ) is the death of some cells in your jawbone.
 Osteonecrosis of the jaw can happen on its own or after you have a tooth pulled... read more (BMI) before pregnancy.
 BMI is weight in kilograms divided by height in meters squared and is used to determine whether weight for height is normal.
 Women with a high BMI should gain less weight during pregnancy than those with a BMI classified as normal or underweight.
 An average-size woman should gain about 25 to 35 pounds (about 11.5 to 16 kilograms) during pregnancy.